-The second dataset we utilize for our analysis covers a large sample of consumer loan applications for the period of study.
-While the loan contracts dataset covers the entire market, the coverage of the applications dataset is only partial.17 We link the applications and contracts datasets using borrower identifiers, and we are able to match application events for 64.5% of loan contracts in the data.
+link the applications and contracts datasets using borrower identifiers, and we are able to match application events for 64.5% of loan contracts in the data.
 Given we observe all loan contracts in the contracts dataset, the implication of this partial coverage is that we are unable to observe some rejected applications.
 For each application in the dataset, we observe the identity of the bank and the borrower, the application date, the loan size and term for which the borrower applies, and the outcome of the application.
 Whenever the application is approved by the bank, we also observe the interest rate.
-For each application, we merge the same borrower attributes and credit history available for the loan contracts dataset.

-We organize the applications dataset by constructing application events, and develop all our analysis using this definition of applications.
+We organize this data by constructing application events, and develop all our analysis using this definition of applications.
 We construct application clusters of a given borrower across-potentially-multiple banks in a short period of time.
 Concretely, we define an application event as a set of applications by a borrower such that no pair of applications are more than 30 days apart.
 We then merge these application events with loan contracts using borrower and bank identifiers.